tarneaux/lumix-control/README.md

+> :warning: I started this project not really knowing what I would do, and quickly lost hope for it to be useful.
+However, there is another project of mine, [studiocontrol](https://github.com/tarneaux/studiocontrol), that aims to be a way to control multiple devices (cameras, microphones, lighting equipment) at once from a single app.

 # lumix-control
 A python library to control the lumix DMC-GX80W using wifi
 > :warning: **lumix-control is still in early stages of development.
 All features and commands are still subject to changes.**